From Gua Sha to jade rolling and ice rolling, turn your skincare into self-care with these de-stressing techniques and tips

 What is jade rolling?

-This facial massage technique involves using a traditional Chinese roller made of jade (rose quartz is also commonly used) to stimulate lymphatic drainage and de-puff.
-It works in a similar way to Gua Sha but less intensive.
+This facial massage technique involves using a traditional Chinese roller made of jade (rose quartz is also commonly used), and works in a similar way to Gua Sha but is less intensive.

 What are the benefits of jade rolling?